hermeneuticlens/obsidian-markdown-inline-footnotes/README.md

 Notes
-- This plugin will use [Pandoc's implementation](https://pandoc.org/MANUAL.html#extension-inline_notes)'s implementation of inline footnotes, since Pandoc is also the dominant option for converting Markdown sources to publishable and sharable formats.
+- This plugin will use [Pandoc's implementation](https://pandoc.org/MANUAL.html#extension-inline_notes) of inline footnotes, since Pandoc is also the dominant option for converting Markdown sources to publishable and sharable formats.
 I am aware of the existence of other differing implementations.